-Manner of Selection:The Archivist shall be nominated to the General Synod by the Committee on Nominations and shall be elected by the General Synod.
+Manner of Selection: The Archivist shall be nominated to the General Synod by the Committee on Nominations and shall be elected by the General Synod.

 Term of Office: Four years.
-No officer of the court shall be elected to serve more than two consecutive terms in any single office.
+No officer of the court shall be elected to serve more than two consecpropriate.

-- Duties: 1.
-To work with congregations of the denomination to collect historical materials of the Associate Reformed Presbyterian Church and to send such materials to the archives of the Presbyterian Historical Society, Montreat College, as appropriate. - 2.
-To promote the availability of archived materials for research. - 3.
-To report to the Executive Board of General Synod and to serve as an advisory member of that Board.
+1. To work with congregations of the denomination to collect historical materials of the Associate Reformed Presbyterian Church and to send such materials to the archives of the Presbyterian Historical Society, Montreat College, as ap-

+2. To promote the availability of archived materials for research.

+3. To report to the Executive Board of General Synod and to serve as an advisory member of that Board.